Sensible Sentencing Trust: History

+The Sensible Sentencing Trust logo under Garth McVicar.

 Formation

 The Sensible Sentencing Trust was formed by Garth McVicar in 2001 in response to the prosecution and trial of Mark Middleton for threatening to kill Paul Dally who tortured, raped, and killed Middleton's 13-year-old stepdaughter Karla Cardno in 1989.
 Due to public sympathy for Middleton over Dally's crimes, Judge Michael Lance sentenced Middleton to nine months' jail suspended for two years.
 McVicar supported Middleton during his trial.

 Following Middleton's prosecution and trial, McVicar and 30 supporters established the Sensible Sentencing Trust to advocate for tougher sentencing for violent offenders including life imprisonment.
 Membership quickly grew to 135,000 by 2002.
 In addition, the Trust attracted 3,000 donors and chapters were established across New Zealand.
 In addition, the Trust established a youth division.

 By 2009, McVicar claimed that the Trust had over 150,000 members including between 15 and 20 Members of Parliament including former ACT MPs David Garrett and Stephen Franks.
 Notable Trust members have included Stephen Couch and Rita Coskery.
 Couch was the sister of Susan Couch, a survivor of a 2001 triple homicide at the Panmure Returned and Services' Association (RSA) club perpetrated by William Dwane Bell.
 Couch as a Trust Member has advocated the reintroduction of capital punishment and three strikes legislation.
 Coskery was the mother of Auckland pizza delivery driver Michael Choy, who was assaulted and murdered by several youths including Bailey Junior Kurariki.